sgoedecke/gatsby-blog/content/blog/point-person/index.md

 date: '2024-12-22'
 ---

 It's fun and rewarding to work on critical tasks.
 But there's only so much important work to go around.
-Worse still, the chances to work on or lead these projects are unevenly distributed.
-Often this work is done by small, hand-picked teams.
+Worse still, the chances to work on these projects are unevenly distributed, because often this work is done by hand-picked teams.
 I've been on a fair few of those.
 What gets an engineer put on that list?

 ### Circles of trust